 Low-wage workers have higher occupational fatality and injury rates than the average worker.
 A recent study found that of low-wage workers who had experienced a serious injury on the job, only 8 percent had filed a workers’ compensation claim, while 50 percent of the workers who had reported an injury experienced an illegal employer reaction such as retaliation.

 LAFLA is seeking a fellowship applicant to develop and implement a project on safety and health for low-wage workers.
 The goal of the project is to improve worker safety and health through a multifaceted, holistic approach that includes: direct legal services for injured workers; community education to inform workers about their rights such as the right to refuse unsafe work; policy advocacy to call for improved policies and government agency enforcement; litigation; and partnerships with medical providers that will serve injured workers.

 Other project ideas are welcome.
 Prospective Fellows are encouraged to explore and develop their proposals with our experienced staff in the various substantive legal Units.

-LAFLA welcomes proposals from law students who will have graduated law school by June 2014 to begin fellowships in the fall of 2014.
+LAFLA welcomes proposals from law students who will have graduated law school by June 2016 to begin fellowships in the fall of 2016.
 We will consider any proposal from well-qualified applicants in any of our practice areas.
-We look favorably on proposals with a strong pro bono component. - See more at:
+We look favorably on proposals with a strong pro bono component.